earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

     * Size:
     * Location:

-NB Building Class 7, 8 & 9 were out of scope for this performance solution due to further tests required for fire safety.
+NB Building Class 7, 8 & 9 were out of scope for this performance solution due to further tests required for fire safety compliance as a fire wall 120/120/120.

 ### Client brief